CYSTIC FIBROSIS AWARENESS

 with Cystic Fibrosis.
 His brother Liam was born 11-01, a year later, and was also diagnosed with CF. We

 were not aware that the CF gene ran in our families and we were ALL shocked to find out that mom

 AND dad had it.
 When both boys were born, they were immediately tested and found

 positive for the gene.
 Thanks to this early testing though, mom and dad were able to begin treatments

 immediately and start down the path of care.

-Linkin looks and will act like any "normal" child.
-The difference is that he is not and for his entire life,
+Linkin and Liam look and act like any "normal" child.
+The difference is that they are not and for their entire

-he will face challenges that will alter how those around him will perceive him.
-Instead of thinking about
+lives, they will face challenges that will alter how those around them will perceive them.
+Instead of thinking

 to tomorrow.
 We are hoping to see kindergarten, a school play, elementary, high school, sports games,